wispborne/Gates-Awakened/.circleci/readme.md

 ## Description

-This setup will automate Github releases by creating a new release every time a git tag is pushed to your GitHub repository.
+This setup will automate Github releases by creating a new release with a ready-for-users zipfile of your mod every time a git tag is pushed to your GitHub repository.

 ## Steps